fabric8-analytics/fabric8-analytics-stack-analysis-base/README.md

-# fabric8-analytics-kronos-base
+# fabric8-analytics-stack-analysis-base

-Contains the base image for Kronos with all its dependencies (except Spark) installed
+Contains the base image for Kronos with all its dependencies (except Spark) installed.